ptziegler/windowbuilder-images/README.md

-# Windowbuilder Images and SVGs
+# WindowBuilder Images and SVGs

 This repository contains all icons in SVG and PNG format that are used by the WindowBuilder project.